eeveetza/p452/README.md

 This code repository contains a MATLAB/Octave software implementation of Recommendation [ITU-R P.452-16](https://www.itu.int/rec/R-REC-P.452/en) with a prediction procedure for the evaluation of interference between stations on the surface of the Earth at frequencies above about 0.1 GHz.

-This version of the code is superseded.
-The reference version of this code (as approved by ITU-R Working Party 3M) is published on [ITU-R SG 3 Software, Data, and Validation Web Page](https://www.itu.int/en/ITU-R/study-groups/rsg3/Pages/iono-tropo-spheric.aspx).
+This version of the code corresponds to the reference version approved by ITU-R Working Party 3M and published on [ITU-R SG 3 Software, Data, and Validation Web Page](https://www.itu.int/en/ITU-R/study-groups/rsg3/Pages/iono-tropo-spheric.aspx).

 The following table describes the structure of the folder `./matlab/` containing the MATLAB/Octave implementation of Recommendation ITU-R P.452.